 Example: You were physically present in the United States on 122 days in each of the years 2022, 2021, and 2020.
 To determine whether you meet the substantial presence test for 2022, count the full 122 days of presence in 2022, 41 days in 2021 (1/3 of 122), and 20 days in 2020 (1/6 of 122).
 The total for the three-year period is 183 days, so you are considered a tax resident for 2022.

 If you spend fewer than 31 days of the current year in the United States, you will avoid being classified as a tax resident for that year.

 You are treated as present in the United States on any day you are physically present in the country, at any time during the day.
 However, do not count the following:

-If you exclude days of presence in the United States because you fall into a special category, you must file a fully-completed Form 8843, Statement for Exempt Individuals and Individuals with a Medical Condition (PDF).
+If you exclude days of presence in the United States, you must file a fully completed IRS Form 8843, Statement for Exempt Individuals and Individuals with a Medical Condition.

 Even if you have a nonimmigrant visa and qualify as a tax resident under the above rules, you can avoid being treated as a tax resident if you:

 You will be considered to have a closer connection to a foreign country than the United States if you or the IRS establishes that you have maintained more significant contacts with the foreign country than with the United States.